Snowshield/object-fp/README.md

 - **Object.prototype.reduceRight()**
   > Apply a function against an accumulator and each value of the array (from right-to-left) as to reduce it to a single value.

+### License

+This module is licensed under the MIT license that can be found in the LICENSE file.